Kenosha County Demographics

 A map of Kenosha County's Population by Race

-Kenosha County is the 8th most populous county of the 72 counties in Wisconsin.
+Kenosha County is ranked the 8th most populous county in Wisconsin, out of 72 counties.
+Kenosha County was ranked the 8th most populous county in the 2020 Census.

 Kenosha County's White Population